 Survival rates for gastrointestinal stromal tumors

 It is very hard to get accurate numbers on survival rates for GISTs.
-Part of this is because these tumors are not common to begin with.
+Part of this is because these tumors are not common.
 In the past, they were often classified as other types of cancers, which made the numbers available for study even smaller.
 Treatment has also changed dramatically in recent years now that newer, targeted therapy drugs are being used.
 The survival rates below are based on people treated many years ago, largely before these newer treatments were used, so people being treated for GISTs today are likely to have a better outlook.

 The 5-year survival rate refers to the percentage of patients who live at least 5 years after their cancer is diagnosed.
 Five-year rates are used as a standard way of discussing prognosis.
 Of course, many people live much longer than 5 years.
 Five-year relative survival rates, such as the numbers below, assume that some people will die of other causes and compare the observed survival with that expected for people without the cancer.
 This is a more accurate way to describe the chances of dying from a particular type and stage of cancer.